distributed-system-analysis/pbench/docs/Agent/user-guide/man_page.md

 `--iteration-list <file>`\
 A file containing a list of iterations to run for the provided script.
 The file must contain one iteration per line.
-Blank lines are ignored, and you can use a leading hash (`#`) character for comments.
+Empty lines are ignored, and comments are denoted by a leading hash (`#`) character.
 Each iteration line should use alpha-numeric characters before the first space to name the iteration, with the rest of the line provided as arguments to the script.

-_NOTE: --iteration-list is not compatible with --use-tool-triggers_
+_NOTE: --iteration-list is not compatible with --use-tool-triggers._

-`--sysinfo STR[,STR]...`\
+`--sysinfo <module>[,<module>]...`\
 Comma-separated values of system information to be collected; available:
 `default`, `none`, `all`, `ara`, `block`, `insights`, `kernel_config`, `libvirt`, `security_mitigations`, `sos`, `stockpile`, `topology`

 `--pbench-pre <pre-script>`\
 Path to the script which will be executed before tools are started.

-_NOTE: --pbench-pre is not compatible with --use-tool-triggers_
+_NOTE: --pbench-pre is not compatible with --use-tool-triggers._

 `--pbench-post <post-script>`\
 Path to the script which will be executed after tools are stopped and postprocessing is complete.

-_NOTE: --pbench-post is not compatible with --use-tool-triggers_
+_NOTE: --pbench-post is not compatible with --use-tool-triggers._

 `--use-tool-triggers`\
-Use tool triggers instead of normal start/stop around script.
+Use tool triggers instead of normal start/stop sequence when starting and stopping iterations.

+Tool triggers allow starting and stopping tool data collection based on data in the `<command-to-run>` output stream to allow collecting data over parts of the execution, dynamically.

-_NOTE: --use-tool-triggers is not compatible with --iteration-list, --pbench-pre, or --pbench-post_
+_NOTE: --use-tool-triggers is not compatible with --iteration-list, --pbench-pre, or --pbench-post._

+__[TODO: Document the register/list tool trigger commands]__

 `--no-stderr-capture`\
 Do not capture the standard error output of the script in the `result.txt` file